niksy/platno/README.md

 ## Installation

-Clone the project and include it in your project structure however you want it.
+Clone the project.

 ```bash
 $ git clone git@github.com:niksy/platno.git
 ```

-After that, include other dependencies like [Normalize](http://necolas.github.com/normalize.css/) with your preferred method (e.g. manual installation or package manager like [Bower](http://bower.io)).

 ## Usage

+Platno’s assets are SASS partials so it’s best to include them as such in your SASS preprocessing workflow.
+With that you have option to change environment variables such as support for Internet Explorer <= 7.

 [**Normalize**](http://necolas.github.com/normalize.css/) should be starting point for everything.
+You can download it with your preferred method (e.g. manual installation or package manager like [Bower](http://bower.io)).

-After that, you can add additions and extensions for it via **Normalize+** (`normalize+.css`) and traditional, although greatly modified, **Reset** styling (`reset.css`), which will basically carpet bomb all those nasty spacing on elements :)
+After that, you can add additions and extensions for it via **Normalize+** (`normalize+`) and traditional, although greatly modified, **Reset** styling (`reset`), which will basically carpet bomb all those nasty spacing on elements :)

-**Print** styling (`print.css`) is used for—you guessed it—print media.
+**Print** styling (`print`) is used for—you guessed it—print media.
 To keep usability and display problems at minimum, it’s best to use Print styling only with Normalize and Normalize+ but without Reset.

 ### Additional modules

-**Helpers** (`helpers.css`) contain some battle-hardened, useful helper classes, such as clearfix and image replacement.
+**Helpers** (`helpers`) contain some battle-hardened, useful helper classes, such as clearfix and image replacement.

-**Diagnostics** (`diagnostics.css`) will point you errors and warnings with your markup such as empty elements or images without alternate text so you can resolve those problems in timely manner.
+**Diagnostics** (`diagnostics`) will point you errors and warnings with your markup such as empty elements or images without alternate text so you can resolve those problems in timely manner.

-Some sensible project starting point is achieved with **Starter** (`starter.css`), which contains baseline styling and opt-in typography.
+Some sensible project starting point is achieved with **Starter** (`starter`), which contains baseline styling, and **UGC** (`ugc`) with opt-in typography.

 ## Notes